City University of New York: Antisemitism at CUNY

+CUNY has taken steps to address antisemitism on its campuses.
+In 2020, the university created a task force to combat antisemitism.
+The task force has developed a number of initiatives, including training for faculty and staff on how to identify and address antisemitism.

+In June 2024, the United States Department of Education concluded that CUNY has failed to protect Jewish students from discrimination following the October 7 attacks.
+CUNY's Hunter College also faced scrutiny for incidents dating back to 2021.
+In response, Chancellor Félix V. Matos Rodríguez stated that CUNY is dedicated to maintaining a discrimination-free and hate-free environment, and that new measures will ensure consistent and transparent investigation and resolution of complaints.

 City University Television (CUNY TV)

 CUNY also has a broadcast TV service, CUNY TV (channel 75 on Spectrum, digital HD broadcast channel 25.3), which airs telecourses, classic and foreign films, magazine shows, and panel discussions in foreign languages.

 City University Film Festival (CUNYFF)

 The City University Film Festival is CUNY's official film festival.
 The festival was founded in 2009.

 Notable alumni

 CUNY graduates include 13 Nobel laureates, 2 Fields Medalists, 2 U.S. Secretaries of State, a Supreme Court Justice, several New York City mayors, members of Congress, state legislators, scientists, artists, and Olympians.